Business Immigration

 • Penalty Avoidance: Proper records prevent sanctions like licence suspension or revocation (1,948 revocations from July 2024 to June 2025).

-• eVisa Transition: Digital records support verification of eVisa share codes by 2026.
+• eVisa Implementation: Digital records now fully support verification via eVisa share codes.

-Data Management Action: Prioritize secure, accessible record-keeping systems to align with 2025 regulations.
+Data Management Action: Prioritize secure, accessible record-keeping systems to align with 2026 digital regulations.

 Mandatory Record-Keeping Requirements

-UKVI mandates sponsors to maintain specific records for all sponsored workers and organizational details, as outlined in Appendix D of the Sponsor Guidance.
+UKVI mandates sponsors to maintain specific records for all sponsored workers and organizational details, as outlined in Appendix D of the Sponsor Guidance (version November 2025).

 1. Sponsored Worker Records